JSMarsh813/Reference/projects/ppt/ppt.md

 It's a bit embarrassing to admit it took me hours, since the logic ended up being pretty simple. 😅But eh, lots of learning done and success is success ~

 ```
-{ nameList .map((name)=>(
+{ nameList. map((name)=>(

-  //we want ONe result for each name, so map through names
+  / /  we want ONe result for each name, so map through names
-     //names ex: beans, santa
+     / /  names ex: beans, santa
-    // then we want to look through EVERY tag filter ONCE
+    / /   then we want to look through EVERY tag filter ONCE
-         //ex: filters: Male and Christmas
+         / /  ex: filters: Male and Christmas
-             //does the name have all these tags?
+             / /  does the name have all these tags?
-                 //ex: beans has male, but not christmas, so it'd return false
+                 / /  ex: beans has male, but not christmas, so it'd return false
-                 //while santa would return true, so it's rendered
+                 / /  while santa would return true, so it's rendered

     tagsFilters.every((tag)=>
               name.tags.includes(tag)&&